 Assets:

 Other assets \$ 963

 Fixed assets 205

 Intangible Assets:

 Customer relationships 3,000

 Trade name 1,400

 Music catalog 584

 Developed technology 178

 Goodwill 29,849

 Deferred tax asset 229

 Total assets acquired \$ 36,408

 Liabilities:

 Contributor payable \$ (896)

 Accrued expenses (44)

 Deferred revenue (23)

 Total liabilities assumed \$ (963)

 Total \$ 35,445

 The identifiable intangible assets have a weighted average life of approximately six years and are being amortized on a straight-line basis.
 The fair value of the customer relationships was determined using a variation of the income approach known as the multiple-period excess earnings method.
 The fair value of the trade name was determined using the relief-from-royalty method.
 The fair values of the music catalog and developed technology were both determined using the replacement cost method.
 The goodwill arising from the transaction is primarily attributable to expected operational synergies and is deductible for income tax purposes.
-As a result of the acquisition, the Company recorded approximately \$14 and \$244, respectively, of professional fees for the three and six months ended June 30, 2015, which is included in general and administrative expense.
+As a result of the acquisition, the Company recorded approximately \$244 of professional fees in the nine months ended September 30, 2015.
+There were no professional fees related to the acquisition in the three months ended September 30, 2015.
+The professional fees are included in general and administrative expense.